pocok1988/cubix_hazi/README.md

 # ML Spam Detection Project

 This project is a Flask-based API using a machine learning model to detect spam messages.
 The application can train new models based on uploaded CSV files and make predictions on text data.
-The main goal of the project is to transform [this notebook](https://www.kaggle.com/code/ahmedraafatmohamed/spam-emails-detection-using-naive-bayes-99) content into a production ready code, applying clean code principles.
+The main goal of the project is to transform [this notebook](https://www.kaggle.com/code/ahmedraafatmohamed/spam-emails-detection-using-naive-bayes-99) content into a production-ready code, applying clean code principles.

 ## Installation